-All European Social Fund applicants and providers will be expected to have in place a:
+All ESF applicants and providers will be expected to have in place:

 Sustainable development in the European Social Fund Programme has an environmental focus.
 Therefore there is particular emphasis on welcoming applications from organisations that mirror this ethos whilst also supporting either jobs, skills or social inclusion.
 However all projects, whether they have an environmental focus or not, must take the environment into account when delivering their services and therefore providers are expected to have a sustainable development policy and implementation plan in place.

 The purpose of the sustainable development policy is to provide a statement - a public commitment - to promoting sustainable development and to comply with relevant environmental legislation whilst delivering European Social Fund activities.
 The purpose of the implementation plan is to turn the policy commitment into action.

 For more background information on Sustainable Development please see: D2N2 ESIF Strategy 2014-2020, section 5, page 71.

 For more information on the requirements of the Sustainable Development Policy and Plan please see: Cross-Cutting Themes Guidance for European Social Fund.